-Julis Maddox Benches 700 Pounds for Three Clean Reps
+Julis Maddox Benches 700 Pounds for Three Clean Reps | Muscle & Fitness

-Powerlifter Julius Maddox has already claimed the world raw bench press record with an astonishing 739.6-pound lift, but it’s clear he’s not done just yet.
+Powerlifter astonishing 739.6-pound lift, but it’s clear he’s not done just yet.
 The Kentuckian recently claimed another personal record by benching 700 pounds—yup, seven hundred pounds—for three clean reps.

 That’s absolutely amazing, and what’s crazier is that the lift is only 39.6 pounds off his world record.
 He could easily break his own record in no time at this rate.